-As Accounting Officer, the Headteacher has responsibility for ensuring that the Trust delivers good value in the use of public resources.
-The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
+As Accounting Officer the Headteacher has responsibility for ensuring that the Trust delivers good value in the use of public resources.
+The Accounting Officer understands that value for money refers to the educational and wider societal outcomes, as well as estates safety and management, achieved in return for the taxpayer resources received.

 The Accounting Officer considers how the Trust's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
-The Accounting Officer has delivered improved value for money during the year by:
+The Accounting Officer for the Trust has delivered improved value for money during the year by:

 - Utilising additional funding awarded to make fire safety and electrical improvements and replace the boiler and heating distribution, ensuring that the Trust's estate is safe, well-maintained, and complies with regulations.
-The expectation is that money will be saved on energy bills as the heating, boiler and electrics are more efficient. - Increasing the PAN to 240 in Year 7 and increased numbers in the Sixth Form mean class sizes are larger making more efficient use of teaching resources. - The sixth form has a healthy curriculum offer, larger intake numbers mean minority subjects like Spanish and Physics are able to run.
-The school continues to welcome students from collegiate schools. - Strategic staff planning to minimise the need for supply staff and utilise the available skills and experience across the schools to compliment the staff training programme, delivering learning and growth opportunities for all employees - Undertaking a programme of joint procurement with the Harrow collegiate of schools including HR & Payroll, and Trust wide procurement of Grounds Maintenance service.
+The expectation is that money will be saved on energy bills as the heating, boiler and electrics are more efficient.
+Other energy efficiency improvements have also been made. - Increasing the PAN to 240 in Year 7 and increased numbers in the Sixth Form mean class sizes are larger making more efficient use of teaching resources. - The Sixth Form has a healthy curriculum offer, larger intake numbers mean minority subjects like spanish and physics are able to run.
+The school continues to welcome students from collegiate schools. - Strategic staff planning to minimise the need for supply staff and utilise the available skills and experience across the schools to compliment the staff training programme, delivering learning and growth opportunities for all employees - Undertaking a programme of joint procurement with the Harrow Collegiate of schools including cleaning and catering, and Trust wide procurement of the IT managed service.